 The palm of the glove should be made from latex.
 This will provide good grip and durability.
 There are many different kinds of latex available on the market.
 At Advantage Goalkeeping, we only use the highest quality available - German Contact latex.
 Some of the other glove latex available are; Giga latex, Mega latex, Quartz latex, New Basic latex, and Super Soft latex.
-Of the latex pipes listed, only German contact latex is genuinely considered a professional quality latex.
-Giga latex would be viewed as a step-down and very good but not professional quality.
+Of the latex types listed, only German Contact latex is genuinely considered a professional quality latex.
+Giga latex would be viewed as a step-down and very good, but not professional quality.

 Many of the big-name brands on the market have created their names for the various late exes they use in their clubs.
 For this reason, it can be difficult to tell whether you're genuinely buying a professional quality latex or not.
 Unfortunately, the cost of the glove is an indicator.
 This is because latex can account for 40% of the gloves manufacturing costs.
 The other way to tell if you are getting a professional quality glove made with high-quality latex is by waiting for others to post reviews of major name brand gloves online.

 Most professional quality gloves available will start at $70 from independent brands like Advantage Goalkeeping, EPIC GK, and Aviata Sports.
 The major brands' actual professional-level goalkeeper gloves typically start at $120.

 One of the questions that come up often is, is there a difference in female goalkeepers' gloves versus what male goalkeepers wear?
 The simple truth is no. A few glove brands focus on designing gloves specifically for females, but the truth is that several glove cuts will suit a female goalkeeper perfectly.